TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/11- Least Privilege Testing for  Datainterns.md

 - User Data-Interns@Hawa.Tombo opened the CloudWatch service.

-- Console attempted to fetch alarms using cloudwatch:DescribeAlarms.
+-  Data-Interns@Hawa.Tombo attempted to fetch alarms using cloudwatch:DescribeAlarms.

 - The IAM user lacked that permission, so the request was denied.